This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

 To effectively do this, it is common for the lights to be placed on the opposite side of the key light.

-The more similar angle of the key light that you can locate your fill light opposite at, the better.
+The better, the more similar the angle of the key light to which you can locate your fill light opposite.

 Now, look at your shot and see the unwanted shadows appear, contrasts that are too great, and the “changing of your model’s face.”
 If you see some shadows that you don’t like, pop out your fill light and fill the area to expose it.